 BATTLE OF THE WORLDS (1961)

 --- The single time Col. Forehand gave me a pressbook for a film he was not disposed to show was Battle of the Worlds.
 It had a lush color cover and I noted right away that Claude Rains starred.
 Since then (1964), Battle of the Worlds was high quest to see, but who owned it, or even ever saw it?
 Italian produced, Battle entered the US under “Topaz Corporation” auspices, its companion feature Atom-Age Vampire.
 Not sure how good distribution was for Topaz product, only that the Liberty never got further than Battle's pressbook.
 My interest was of course Claude Rains, so welcome came The Film Detective with its Blu-Ray, doing best as could be with elements some steps down from what went through cameras, curiosity yet satisfied by what was salvaged.
 Battle’s ubiquity at You Tube leads me to believe PD status attached some while back.
 Show is reminiscent of TV sci-fi like Rocky Jones or Space Patrol where interplanetary hoppers talked their way through galaxies, rolling about space stations on office chairs with little wheels on them.
 What special effects there are do not convince, but maybe I’d enjoy them less if they did.
 Rains is there to lend stature and earn money at undoubted behest of a wife, who had spending to do and insufficient means for doing it.
 Our (sole) star starts off at irascible pitch and has nowhere to go but up.
-By the end, we are as exhausted as him.
+By the end, we are as exhausted as he.
 Don’t know if Claude had crib cards around the set, but either way, he spews techy monologues like a Roman fountain.
 I caught him a few times rolling R’s.
 Did Rains figure no one would see this farrago?
 If so, he was nearly right.
 Till the Film Detective came to rescue, I never figured Battle of the Worlds would enter my universe.

 grbrpix@aol.com